Skip to main content

 How does Higher Chinese help with JC admission?

 Students who score A1-C6 in both English and Higher Chinese receive 2 bonus points deducted from their L1R5 aggregate.
 Additionally, a D7 or better in Higher Chinese exempts the student from H1 Chinese at A-Level, freeing time for other subjects.
-Higher Chinese is typically examined at the end of Sec 3, reducing the Sec 4 exam burden.
+Exam timing depends on the school: SAP and IP schools typically sit standard Chinese at the end of Sec 3 and Higher Chinese at the end of Sec 4, while many other schools enter HCL for an early sitting at the end of Sec 3 — and from 2027 the SEC examines HMTL at the end of Sec 4 as a four-year course.

 Can Higher Mother Tongue replace English as L1?